Sanjoy K. Mitter: Life and career

-Mitter was born in 1933 in Calcutta, India.
+Mitter was born in 1933 in Calcutta, India, to a distinguished legal family, being the great-grandson and grandson of Romesh Chandra Mitra (or Mitter) and Binod Mitter respectively.
 He received a B.Sc. in mathematics from the University of Calcutta, and a B.Sc. in Engineering at City and Guilds of London Institute.
 He continued his studies in the United Kingdom and Ph.D. from Imperial College of Science and Technology, London.
 After graduation, he worked at Brown, Boveri & Cie, the Battelle Memorial Institute, and the Central Electricity Generating Board before joining Case Western Reserve University (CWRU) in 1965 as an assistant professor.
 Mitter became an associate professor at CWRU in 1967 and moved to MIT in 1969.
 He became a professor of electrical engineering at MIT in 1973.
 At MIT, he was director for both the Center for Intelligent Control and the Laboratory for Information and Decision Systems.

 Mitter's research is concerned with Systems, Control and Communication.
 He has furnished proofs in nonlinear filtering and optimal control theory, as well as carrying out more applied work in image analysis, computation of optimal controls and reliability of electrical power systems.

 Mitter lived in Cambridge, Massachusetts.
 He died in June 2023.